 - Main Cabin: 20,000 Flying Club miles roundtrip

 - Main Cabin Select: 30,000 Flying Club miles roundtrip

 - Virgin America First Class: 40,000 Flying Club miles roundtrip

-Another inaccuracy on the Virgin Atlantic website is the fine print under the award chart, which states “No one way rewards permitted.”
+Another inaccuracy on the Virgin Atlantic website?
+The fine print under the award chart, which states “No one way rewards permitted”.
 This is false, as I was able to book a one-way award for half the number of miles required for a roundtrip.

 I hope this is useful for those who are considering redeeming Virgin Atlantic miles for award flights on Virgin America.
-Being aware of the process (especially the 24 hour hold) will hopefully save you a lot of hassle when it comes time to book a flight.
+Being aware of the process will hopefully save you a lot of hassle when it comes time to redeem miles.

 Subscribe to Blog via Email